-For the most part, tenants are the ones paying for the right to live in your Hanover County rental property.Nevertheless, there are a few times when a property owner may need to compensate a tenant.
-When certain issues arise, you may find yourself in the unusual situation of paying your tenants, instead of the other way around.
-To be as ready as possible, it is essential to understand what type of circumstances may result in tenant compensation and when and where you should offer it.
+Mostly, tenants are the ones paying for the right to live in your rental property.
+However, there are times when a Hanover County property manager may wish or need to compensate a tenant.
+When certain issues arise, you may find yourself in the unusual situation of paying your tenants instead of the other way around.
+To be as prepared as possible, it is important to know what circumstances may result in tenant compensation and when and where you should offer it.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.